renato-mauro/funtags/README.md

 }
 ```

 Here we have a function to generate our DOM fragment.
-As we are going to
-use tags *div*, *h1* and *p*, we have to desconstruct them from the
-magic object *ft.html*.
-They are functions that create DOM elements
-with the same variable name.
+As we are going to use tags like *div*, *h1*, and *p*, we have to desconstruct them from the magic object *ft.html*.
+They are functions that create DOM elements with the same variable name.

 The object ft.html is indeed a [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-Any X property that is requested will be returned as factory for creating an element of type X, regardless of whether X is a known element type or a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
+Any X property that is requested will be returned as a factory for creating an element of type X, regardless of whether X is a known element type or a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).

-The value returned from tag factories is a regular DOM tree so that they can be inserted
-into document as usual:
+The value returned from tag factories is a regular DOM tree so that they can be inserted into documents as usual:

 ```javascript
 window.addEventListener("load",ev=>{